Signs of Impending Death After Stroke: What You Need to Know

 1. Lack of Consciousness

-One of the most obvious signs is a lack of consciousness or alertness.
+One of the most obvious signs that a stroke survivor is approaching death is a lack of consciousness or alertness.
 After a stroke, the patient may experience decreased levels of awareness as their condition deteriorates.
 This could range from being less reactive or engaging to fully unresponsive.

 • Inability to open their eyes or track movement around them